 Micro-Grant and Fellowship Program 2024-25

 The SoundLife Scarborough Micro-Grants and Fellowship Program supports community organizations and artists, and students at the undergraduate and graduate levels at the University of Toronto.
-It supports music programming and/or research development with Youth Mental Health & Wellness at its core, and corresponds with one or more of SLS’s values of community, access, reciprocity, and flexible music-making.
-Micro-Grant applicants may propose a stand-alone project or dovetail with larger community and/or academic initiatives.
+In the 2024-2025 year, this program supported music programming and research development projects that centered on Youth Mental Health & Wellness, and corresponded with one or more of SLS’s values of community, access, reciprocity, and flexible music-making.
+We received applications for stand-alone projects and initiatives with dovetailed with larger academic and community programs.

 Bollywood Tadka on Uke: Ukelele Music-Making Sessions for Youth